Haardispro/PDFCompress/README.md

 ### Bugs

-- [ ] Ghostscript makes the file bigger instead of making it smaller
+- [ ] Sometimes ghostscript makes the file bigger instead of making it smaller

 - [ ] error.py doesn't open in case of an error